MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/subscriptions.md

 Request-Response APIs are convenient to let clients request data.
 However, this might be very resource-intensive.
 When we face these scaling problems, event-driven mechanisms can be used.

 ## REST
-RESTful Web Services by definition cannot maintain an open, stateful conection to a client.
+RESTful Web Services by definition cannot maintain an open, stateful connection to a client.
 However, a number of side solutions have been built around REST-Like Web Services to provide an event-based Web API.

 ### WebHook
 The most popular approach is using WebHooks.
 This is simply a mechanism to let client subscribe to events by registering a callback URI.
 Whenever a certain event happens, the callback URI will be invoked.
 For example, a blog might let their API users subscribe to events, so that whenever _something_ happens (a new article has been published or a comment has been written), the server will call each of the registered HTTP callbacks.